Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.0 - Resource Configuration/README.md

 5. Click **Review+Create**, then **Create** to create your Azure Cosmos DB Account.

-    > This may take a few minutes for deployment to finish.
+    > You can watch the notification pane to validate that it created successfully.

 ## Add a Collection to CosmosDB
 In this section we will be configuring the CosmosDB so that we can add data to it.
 You can now use the Data Explorer tool in the Azure portal to create a database and collection.